Skip to content

 • Sell CCOF certified organic products to any buyer who requires international verification certification.

-Operations certified to the National Organic Program (NOP) can ship to Canada and operations certified to the Canadian Organic Regime (COR) can ship to the U.S. through the U.S.-Canada Organic Equivalency Arrangement (USCOEA).
+• Operations certified to the National Organic Program (NOP) can ship to Canada.
 The arrangement recognizes the NOP standards and the COR standards as equivalent, with minor critical variances.

-• Product from anywhere in the world certified to NOP standards may be shipped to Canada and use the Canadian Organic Logo as long as the critical variances and the arrangement terms are met.
-See the Critical Variance Verification section below for details on demonstrating compliance to these critical variances.
+Product from anywhere in the world certified to NOP standards may be shipped to Canada and use the Canadian Organic Logo as long as the critical variances and the arrangement terms are met.

 • Products must be produced without the use of sodium nitrate (Chilean nitrate).